The Best New Literary Fiction Books Out Now

 Every Tuesday, a treasure trove is unlocked with dozens — if not hundreds — of new books inside.
 It can be tough to sort through what's worth the read, and what's not.
 The literary fiction books below represent the best of what publishing has to offer — stories that shake the foundation of your being, spark conversation, and inspire radical thought.

-In the last few weeks of 2019, readers have been treated to new books by beloved authors like Margaret Atwood, Angie Cruz, Ann Patchett, Ta-Nehisi Coates, Zadie Smith, and Jacqueline Woodson, as well as first novels from breakout stars like Lara Prescott.
+In the last few weeks of 2019, readers have been treated to new books by beloved authors like Margaret Atwood, Angie Cruz, Ann Patchett, Ta-Nehisi Coates, Zadie Smith, Elizabeth Strout, and Jacqueline Woodson, as well as first novels from breakout stars like Lara Prescott.
 Find their novels — and more — below, on this selection of the best literary fiction novels out right now:

 Grand Union by Zadie Smith (Oct.
 8)